IRS Forms

 • Eligible premiums include medical, dental, vision, and qualified long‑term care within age‑based caps.
 For 2025 the caps are 40 or younger 480, 41–50 900, 51–60 1,800, 61–70 4,810, 71+ 6,020.

-• Exclude any month you, your spouse, or a child under 27 were eligible for an employer plan, even if you did not enroll.
+• Exclude any month you, your spouse, a dependent, or a child under 27 were eligible for an employer plan, even if you did not enroll.

 • More‑than‑2% S‑corp shareholders take the deduction when premiums are included in Form W‑2 Box 1, not Boxes 3 and 5.